 At a flea market, dozens or hundreds of vendors gather to sell secondhand goods and occasionally new products.
 Flea markets are generally open to the public, and if there is an admission fee, it’s nominal.

-Flea markets are great places to sell once- or lightly-used products.
+Flea markets are a type of niche market at which it's ideal to sell once- or lightly-used products.
 Most people who shop at flea markets are looking for a great deal, making it a perfect match for sellers who offer previously owned or refurbished goods.

 Here are some goods you can sell at a flea market:

 - Clothing, shoes, jackets, and hats

 - Small consumables, like baked goods and candy

 Crafts and Arts Shows